 - Use lukewarm water and a mild soap or soap-free cleanser to wash acne affected areas.
 Hot and cold water can exacerbate your acne.
 Also, refrain from washing it more than a couple of times a day as this can irritate your skin.

 - Wash your hair regularly and try to avoid letting your hair fall across your face so that it doesn’t transfer oil to your face.

-- Do not pick at your pimples or squeeze them as this can cause scarring.
+- Do not pick at

 - Researchers are looking at whether high-glycemic foods like white bread and cookies which raise your blood sugar increase acne.
 Though more research is needed in this direction, if you feel that your diet may be worsening your acne speak to your doctor about making dietary adjustments.6 7